snowdrop/jester/CONTRIBUTING.md

 ### Continuous Integration

-Because we are all humans, and to ensure jCloudUnit is stable for everyone, all changes must go through jCloudUnit continuous integration. jCloudUnit CI is based on GitHub Actions, which means that everyone has the ability to automatically execute CI in their forks as part of the process of making changes.
+Because we are all humans, and to ensure Jester is stable for everyone, all changes must go through Jester continuous integration.
+Jester CI is based on GitHub Actions, which means that everyone has the ability to automatically execute CI in their forks as part of the process of making changes.
 We ask that all non-trivial changes go through this process, so that the contributor gets immediate feedback, while at the same time keeping our CI fast and healthy for everyone.